-Convergence utilizes learning communities to enhance learning among and between trainees in UT Southwestern Medical School, UT Southwestern Graduate School of Biomedical Sciences, and UT Southwestern School of Health Professions.
+Convergence uses learning communities to enhance learning among and between trainees in UT Southwestern Medical School, UT Southwestern Graduate School of Biomedical Sciences, and UT Southwestern School of Health Professions.

-Each of the schools supports a unique learning community design.
+Each school supports a unique learning community design.
 These different designs serve as structures for advancing interprofessional education among the three schools.
 The learning communities within each school are:

 The Medical School sponsors Academic Colleges.
 Each of the six Academic Colleges brings together clinical teaching faculty as mentors for small groups of students.
 Students are mentored in clinical medicine and reasoning, interpersonal and communication skills, ethics, professionalism, and human behavior.

 Interprofessional Development, Education & Active Learning (IDEAL) Teams

 The School of Health Professions sponsors Interprofessional Development, Education & Active Learning (IDEAL) teams.
 Each team is composed of a small group of students from the various health professions training programs.
 Faculty advisors who have experience with interdisciplinary communication and other skills lead the groups.

 Responsible Conduct of Research (RCR) Groups